JoelSoep/JoelSoep/README.md

 - 👋 Hi, I’m @JoelSoep
 - 👀 I’m interested in Discord Bot Development, Javascript, PHP, Minecraft plugin Development and C#.
-- 🌱 I’m currently learning PHP, JS & TypeScript
+- 🌱 I’m currently learning PHP, JS & Java
-- 📫 You can reach me on discord: Joël#0034
+- 📫 You can reach out to me on discord: Joël#0034

 <!---
 JoelSoep/JoelSoep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.